mickfuzz/phd4/_posts/2021-10-29-abstract-and-concrete-frameworks.md

 <!-- The next section deals with inclusive pedagogy but Florian and BH make a distinction with other similar terms does this need to be explored?  -->

 One emerging principle of inclusive pedagogy is to move away from a view that most students learn well and that others need particular support particular, adapted approaches.
 Indeed if you include wider understandings of neurodiversity and cultural and language diversity then planning alternative activities or learning pathways for all learners with particular needs could quickly become so time-consuming and complex that it would be unsustainable.
 Instead, we should design learning experiences so that all learners can choose their own learning tasks (and thus levels of challenge), are supported to reflect via self-assessment and bring their own experience and cultural understandings into their work.
-These principles - among others - are presented in a framework called Universal Design for Learning (UDL) which is covered in the final section of this chapter.
+These principles - among others - are presented in a framework called Universal Design for Learning (UDL) which is covered in a later section of this chapter.

 <!-- Make the above paragraph clearer - perhaps find citation -->

 <!-- (Good citation or example needed?)
 - first part of inclusion is here